rafa-diniz/Z-Tensor/README.md

 I suspect DCT and CABAC are the two main drivers of H.264's performance, and it will be interesting to see how Z-Tensor evolves and closes the gap as more features are added.

-As for quality, Z-Tensor and H.264 perform comparably in PSNR and SSIM, trading the lead clip to clip.
-Inspecting the clips visually also confirms this, there is no noticeable differences between H.264 and Z-Tensor quality-wise.
+As for quality, Z-Tensor achieves broadly comparable visual metrics to H.264 on these samples, with one strong PSNR win, one near tie, and one loss.
+These differences are more bound to specific implementation details such as how the video is stored, how YCbCr values are quantized and stored, and how each codec implemented upsampling.

 ## How the encode pipeline works